List of One Piece characters: Skypiea

-Skypiea (スカイピア, Sukaipia) is a land located in the sky above the Paradise part of the Grand Line, consisting of Angel Island (エンジェル島, Enjeru Tō), one of several solid clouds, and Upper Yard, a lost part of the Grand Line island Jaya, believed by most to have sunk into the ocean.
-Skypiea is inhabitited by the original inhabitants of Angel Island, who were long dominated by Enel until the return of the previous ruler Gan Fall receiving the title of "God" from the island.
-With the exception of Gan Fall, most of the inhabitants of Skypiea are shown to have bird-like wings on their backs even though none of them have been able to fly on their own.
+Skypiea (スカイピア, Sukaipia) is a land located in the skies of the Paradise half of the Grand Line, consisting of Angel Island (エンジェル島, Enjeru Tō), one of several solid clouds, and Upper Yard, a lost part of the Grand Line island Jaya, believed by most on the Blue Sea to have never existed while a minority believes it sunk into the ocean.
+The Shandorians are the original inhabitants of Jaya until the part of the island where they lived ascended to Skypiea via the Knock-Up Stream 400 years ago.
+At that time Sky Islanders were already living on Angel Island, and conquered the newly ascended Island which they called Upper Yard.
+Six years before the story, Eneru overthrows Gan Fall to become the "God" ruling the islands.
+The Straw Hats overthrow Eneru and drove him off the island.

 Gan Fall

-Gan Fall (ガン・フォール, Gan Fōru) is the previous King of Skypiea before being overthrown by Enel.
-He has aided the Straw Hat Pirates, saving them from different dangers.
-After Enel was defeated, Gan Fall accepted the people of Skypeia's request to rule them again.
+Gan Fall (ガン・フォール, Gan Fōru) is the previous King of Skypiea before being overthrown by Eneru.
+He has aided the Straw Hat Crew, saving them from different dangers.
+After Eneru was defeated, Gan Fall accepted the people of Skypiea's request to rule them again.
+With the exception of Gan Fall, most of the inhabitants of Skypiea are shown to have bird-like wings on their backs even though none of them have been able to fly on their own.

 Gan Fall is voiced by Jōji Yanami in the original Japanese version, Ichikawa Ennosuke IV in the original Japanese version of Episode of Sky Island, Masaharu Satō in Episode 967 of the original Japanese version, and John Swasey in the Funimation dub.